 The 2022 Annual General Meeting approved a call option programme ("Call option programme 2022/2025") containing a maximum of 185,000 options, corresponding to approximately 0.36 per cent of the total number of shares and approximately 0.33 per cent of the total number of votes in the company.
 The programme is designed for key personnel in senior positions and provides the opportunity to acquire call options at market price for Class B shares repurchased by Alligo.
 After two years, a subsidy will be paid equivalent to the premium paid for each call option (before tax) provided that the option holder's employment at the Group has not been terminated and that the call options have not been divested prior to this point.
 The subsidy is recognised as an accrued expense until the time when the employment condition is met.
 The subsidy is also charged with social security contributions.
+In June 2024, a subsidy totalling MSEK 1.3 was paid to option holders whose employment at the Group had not been terminated and whose call options had not been divested.

-Each call option entitles the holder to acquire one (I) repurchased Class B share in the company on three occasions: I) during the period from 2 June 2025 to 16 June 2025 inclusive, 2) during the period from 18 August 2025 to 1 September 2025 inclusive, and 3) during the period from 3 November 2025 to 17 November 2025 inclusive.
-The redemption price has been calculated as SEK 129.30, based on 120 per cent of the volume-weighted average price during the period 12 May to 25 May 2022.
-If the share price at the time the call option is exercised exceeds SEK 194.00, the redemption price shall be increased krona for krona by the amount in excess of SEK 194.00.
+Each call option entitles the holder to acquire one (1) repurchased Class B share in the company on three occasions: 1) during the period from 2 June 2025 to 16 June 2025 inclusive, 2) during the period from 18 August 2025 to 1 September 2025 inclusive, and 3) during the period from 3 November 2025 to 17 November 2025 inclusive.
+The redemption price has been calculated as

+SEK 129.30, based on 120 per cent of the volume-weighted average price during the period 12 May to 25 May 2022.
+If the share price at the time when the call option is exercised exceeds SEK 194.00, the redemption price shall be increased krona for krona by the amount in excess of SEK 194.00.
 The option premium has been calculated as SEK 7.82 by an independent third party according to the accepted Black-Scholes model.